noErrdev/python-chatops-incident-mplatform/docs/content/howto.md

 # How to use

-When alert occurs, new incident will be created.
-If incident has **chain**, chain will start execution.
+When an alert occurs, a new incident is created.
+If the incident has a chain, the chain will start executing.

 ## Buttons

-If user press **Take It** button, incident will be assigned to him and chain will be stopped.
+There are two buttons on all incidents: **Take It** / **Release** and **Status**.

-If user fixed the problem and need to recreate incident chain from scratch, he should press **Release** button.
-It may be helpful if chain contains calls (see [Configuration](config_file.md#webhooks)) which already done and you need to recreate chain to get calls again for new **firing** status.
+- The **Take It** button is used to stop chain execution and assign the incident to the user who pressed the button.
+Another user can press it again to reassign the incident to themselves.
+If the incident is in the "resolved" status, you will see "Release" instead of "Take It". **Release** unassigns the incident and removes the previous chain.
+If a new firing alert appears, a new chain will be created based on the configuration.

-Sometimes incident has many switches between **firing** and **resolved** statuses.
-To disable **status update** messages you can use **Status** button.
-By default it enabled (green indicator).
-Red indicator means 'disabled'.
+- The **Status** button stops status update notifications.
+Sometimes an incident frequently switches between "firing" and "resolved" statuses, and this button helps suppress extra notifications.
+The **Status** button has an indicator: green means "enabled," and red means "disabled."